anshul-pinto/atrifact-test/README.md

 ## Available Scripts

 In the project directory, you can run:
-(Pls note that this was only tested inn React V17, please use the same)
+(Pls note that this was only tested in React V17, please use the same)

 ### `npm i`